Anchorsify/Anchorsify.github.io/_pages/Equipment.md

  - Duration: 5 IC (+1), 10 IC (+2), 15 IC (+3), or 20 IC (+5)
  - Radius: 5 yards (+1), 10 yards (+2), or 25 yards (+3)
  - Range: STR/5 yards (+0), STR/4 yards (+1), or STR/3 yards (+2)

+These are considered to have the 'Environmental' tag.

 ##### Exploding Tag, Type 2
 - Cost: 250 Ryo